cci-scratchx/cci-scratchx.github.io/README.md

 ## Helper App on The GoPiGo2 with CCI

-Clone this repository on the GoPiGo2
+Clone this repository to the GoPiGo2 and install dependencies:

 ```
 cd cci-scratchx/helper-app